Georgia Wrongful Death Law FAQ

 When a wrongful death victim dies with no surviving spouse, children, or parents, O.C.G.A § 51-4-5 authorizes the victim’s estate to bring a wrongful death claim.
 That claim is commenced by the administrator of the victim’s estate.
 Whether the victim had a Will does not affect the right of the estate to seek wrongful death compensation.

-What is an estate claim?
+What is an Estate Claim?

 The victim’s estate can also bring an independent claim to recover burial expenses, any medical bills associated with the cause of death, and compensation for pain and suffering as well as pre-impact fright, shock, and terror the victim experienced prior to death.
 The estate claim is sometimes mistakenly overlooked by lawyers.
 Here’s an example of where the estate claim can be valuable: In 2017 we represented a woman in Florida whose father was killed after his pickup truck lost control on the road because a dump truck had dropped its load on the highway.
 Our client’s father lost control and skidded into the very dump truck that had dropped its load on the road.
 The seconds between the time that the man lost control and the time that he knew he was about to die were important.
 That pre-impact fright, shock, and terror were all part of the recovery that the estate claim made.
+We successfully recovered several hundred thousand dollars for those precious seconds.
+That claim was brought by the estate, and was therefore separate and in addition to the recovery made in the wrongful death action.

-If the estate is entitled to bring a wrongful death claim, the administrator of the estate will often bring both a wrongful death claim and an estate claim in the same lawsuit.
+If the Estate is entitled to bring a wrongful death claim, the Administrator of the Estate will often bring both a Wrongful Death Claim and an Estate Claim in the same lawsuit.

 Even when a wrongful death claim is brought by a surviving spouse, child, or parent, it is typical for the wrongful death claim to be joined with an estate claim in the same lawsuit.
 The administrator of an estate will often be the same person who is authorized to bring a wrongful death claim, but even if they are different people, the two claims are commonly joined in a single lawsuit.
 Again, though it is important to remember that the two claims are different.
 In situations where there are limited resources to recover, a lawyer must be mindful of his duties to both the estate claim and the wrongful death claim.
 Those two claims can possibly compete with one another, and therefore it is important that the lawyer the family hires understands his duties.